letsenjoyit/fullstack-challenge/readme.md

 # { "developer": "fullstack" }

-The objective of this challenge is to evaluate your domain in fullstack development: its organization, style and good practices with code, APIs creation, frameworks knowledge and technologies.
+The objective of this challenge is to evaluate your domain in fullstack development: with organization, style and good practices with code, APIs design, frameworks knowledge and technologies.

 ## Rules